seddonym/dependencycheck/README.rst

  - Then, only report the breakage once.
  - Make the layers style contract work.
 It should check that nothing within the each layer imports from a layer above.
+- Consider renaming to layers.yml.
+Then talk about packages, and the layers within them.